Highlights from the Ratings and Financial Report for Match Group Inc. (MTCH)

 Is It Worth Investing in Match Group Inc. (NASDAQ :MTCH) Right Now?

-The average price from analysts is $129.24, which is $12.22 above the current price.
+The average price from analysts is $135.41, which is -$5.97 below the current price.
 MTCH currently public float of 73.46M and currently shorts hold a 17.46% ratio of that float.
-Today, the average trading volume of MTCH was 2.63M shares.
+Today, the average trading volume of MTCH was 2.60M shares.

 MTCH’s Market Performance

-MTCH stocks went down by -2.93% for the week, with a monthly jump of 0.49% and a quarterly performance of 5.77%, while its annual performance rate touched 59.99%.
-The volatility ratio for the week stands at 5.00% while the volatility levels for the past 30 days are set at 3.70% for Match Group Inc..
-The simple moving average for the period of the last 20 days is 1.38% for MTCH stocks with a simple moving average of 28.64% for the last 200 days.
+MTCH stocks went up by 10.52% for the week, with a monthly jump of 17.88% and a quarterly performance of 16.47%, while its annual performance rate touched 101.33%.
+The volatility ratio for the week stands at 5.63% while the volatility levels for the past 30 days are set at 4.15% for Match Group Inc..
+The simple moving average for the period of the last 20 days is 15.60% for MTCH stocks with a simple moving average of 47.68% for the last 200 days.

 Analysts’ Opinion of MTCH